The Gulf Between Compassion and Chaos

 A potential metaphor for this year might be that of Sisyphus, who was punished for his boastful and deceptive nature by pushing a boulder up a hill.
 When the boulder nearly reached the top, it would tumble to the bottom, forcing Sisyphus to restart for eternity.
 In 2020, once we found a reason to be hopeful, another event made us start the believing process over again.

 Despite all that has occurred, let me give you one reason to be optimistic.
-If we look at popular literature, namely the books catalogued by Google and data archived in their N-gram viewer, the evidence suggests two seemingly opposed concepts—compassion and chaos—can tell us an uplifting story.
+If we look at popular literature, namely the books cataloged by Google and data archived in their N-gram viewer, the evidence suggests two seemingly opposed concepts—compassion and chaos—can tell us an uplifting story.

 As the following figure indicates, compassion and chaos were once used disproportionately from 1800 until the early 1900’s (the y-axis indicates the percent of words in the Google Books database that are compassion and chaos).
 In that period, the word compassion appeared far more often than chaos, but eventually flipped in popularity just after the 1918 pandemic.